Frequently asked questions

 5.2 Is there anyone available to help me obtain copyright permission?

-For general materials used in class, on the learning management system (LMS), or in a course pack, contact the Copyright Office at 613-562-5800 ext 3105 or by email at firstname.lastname@example.org.
-For use of film and images in class or on the LMS, try contacting the University’s Media Library.
+For general materials used in class, on Virtual Campus, or in a course pack, contact the Copyright Office at 613-562-5800 ext 3105 or by email at firstname.lastname@example.org.
+For use of film and images in class or on Virtual Campus, try contacting the University’s Media Library.

-For other uses, you may obtain permission yourself by simply emailing or writing a letter to the copyright owner.
+For other uses, you may obtain permission yourself by emailing or writing to the copyright holder (see Asking for Permission for more information).

 5.3 How can I get more information about copyright?